kiugfractal/SEProject/Project.md

 #Project management, self reflection

 With this social network for indoor navigation, we gave our full effort and hardworking.
 We spend approximately 12 hours per person for three weeks by group work.
-We cre-ated our own "facebook group" for this project.
-In this page we discuss our progress , updating our task and scheduling meeting time (https://www.facebook.com/groups/384943281583345)
 Our real objective was to learn software engineering phases and documentations.
 We were really happy to work as team.
 The team spirit was really high and focusing.
 Be-sides, it was really nice to know multiculturalism as a group work.

 ####Week 1: Requirement and  Designing
 Our idea was to implement social network in Indoor Navigation APP.
 So, we came out of some simple and powerful concept for this project.
 We mentioned to add chat room by ID, updating status or media file by student as well as teacher.
 Besides, we can track our Metropolia friends by his/her location.
 To do this following task we start writing documentation and designing phases.
 Firstly, we came up with use case diagrams, flow charts, user interfaces and layouts consequently.
 All this phase are aforementioned in detail.